Leadership and Innovation Courses: Fall 2025

 3 Credit Hour(s)

-This course explores challenges and opportunities for effective leadership at three levels - the individual (both self and those being engaged in one-on-one interactions), the group or team, and the organization or system as a whole.
+This course explores challenges and opportunities for effective leadership at three levels - the individual (both self and those being engaged in one-on-one interactions), the group or team, and the organization or system as a whole - through teambuilding.
 Topics include systems thinking, coaching and feedback, the use and application of standardized assessment tools (including a 360 degree instrument), organizational theory, conflict management, emotional intelligence, leadership styles, and team development.
 The emphasis throughout the course is on the practical application of leadership theories and models; participants are encouraged and supported in making connections with their real worlds of work, past, present, and future.
-Significant in-class time of the course is used as a learning laboratory to explore various concepts around self and team leadership.
-This includes collaboratively setting up a self-directing team and delivering a product to a defined customer.
+Significant in-class time is used as a learning laboratory to explore various concepts around self and team leadership.
+This includes setting up a self-directing team to collaboratively develop a learning experience for delivery in class.
 The context for the exploration of leadership at the three levels in LEAD 513 reflects the inherent complexity of organizations and organizational life, and the critical role of the leader in the organization's achievement of results and long-term sustainability.
 Learning methodologies include personal reflection and sharing of experiences, action learning, a written paper and presentation, completion of leadership/learning log, and extensive reading and dialogue.
 Prerequisite: LEAD 500, 501, Leadership and Innovation Majors, MBA Majors only (GR)

 LEAD 514: Leadership and Community: Empowerment, Collaboration, and Dialogue